Lana Del Rey discography

-American singer-songwriter Lana Del Rey has released nine studio albums, three extended plays (EPs), 41 singles (including four as a featured artist), 18 promotional singles, and one box set.
-She also has one leaked demo album, which was not released officially.
-According to Universal Music Group (UMG), Del Rey has sold over 41 million albums worldwide and has garnered over 58 billion streams worldwide.
-In the United States, Del Rey has sold over 48 million certified singles according to the Recording Industry Association of America (RIAA).
-Billboard ranked her as the 37th Top Rock Artist of the 2010s.
-Del Rey has also sold 7.1 million singles units, and 4 million albums in United Kingdom.
+American singer-songwriter Lana Del Rey has released nine studio albums, four extended plays (EPs), 54 singles (including 11 as a featured artist), 17 promotional singles, and two box sets.
+She has sold over 77 million records and has garnered over 58 billion streams worldwide.
+In the United States, Del Rey has earned 55 million certified units across albums and singles from the Recording Industry Association of America (RIAA).
+With over 25.9 million certified units from the British Phonographic Industry (BPI), she is one of the best-selling female music artists in the United Kingdom.

 Del Rey signed a record deal with 5 Points Records in 2007.
-Through 5 Points, she released her debut EP, Kill Kill (2008), under the name Lizzy Grant, and her debut studio album, Lana Del Ray (2010), under the name Lana Del Ray.
+Through 5 Points, she released her debut EP, Kill Kill (2008), under the name Lizzy Grant, and her debut studio album, Lana Del Ray (2010).
 Lana Del Ray has been pulled from music stores because 5 Points was unable to fund it.
-In 2011, Del Rey self-released her debut single, "Video Games", under her current stage name Lana Del Rey.
-The single peaked within the top ten on singles charts and received certifications in many European countries, including double platinum certifications in Germany (where it reached number one) and Switzerland.
-In the US, "Video Games" peaked at number 91 on the Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America (RIAA).
+In 2011, Del Rey self-released her debut single, "Video Games", which reached the top ten and received certifications in many European countries, including double platinum certifications in Germany (where it reached number one) and Switzerland.
+"Video Games" was certified triple platinum in the US.

 In 2012, Del Rey signed a joint record deal with Interscope and Polydor Records and released her second studio album, Born to Die, which contained "Video Games".
-Born to Die peaked at number two on the US Billboard 200 and topped albums charts of Australia and many European countries.
+Born to Die peaked at number two on the US Billboard 200 and reached number one in Australia and many European countries.
 By 2014, the album had sold one million copies in the US and seven million copies worldwide.
-The album spawned five other singles: "Born to Die", "Blue Jeans", "Summertime Sadness", "National Anthem", and "Dark Paradise".
-"Born to Die" was a moderate success in Europe, peaking within the top ten on charts of Austria and the UK.
-"Summertime Sadness" was supported by a remix by Cedric Gervais, which peaked at number six on the Billboard Hot 100, becoming Del Rey's first US top-ten single.
-The single was certified multi-platinum in Italy and the US (solo version), and Australia, Canada, and the UK (remix version).
+It spawned five other singles: "Born to Die", "Blue Jeans", "Summertime Sadness", "National Anthem", and "Dark Paradise".
+"Summertime Sadness" reached the top ten in various countries worldwide and was supported by a remix by Cedric Gervais, which peaked at number six in the US, becoming Del Rey's first top-ten single.
+In Australia and the US, "Born to Die", "Blue Jeans", and "Summertime Sadness" were certified multi-platinum, with "National Anthem" and "Dark Paradise" receiving platinum certifications.
+In 2025, Born to Die became the longest-charting album by a female artist in Billboard 200 history.